TypEktor/Aerial-Image-Geolocalisation-Using-Road-Detection/Code/Object Detection/README.md

   * The labeled Custom Dataset (not provided here, for copyright reasons)
   * A custom .cfg file
   * A obj.data and obj.names
-  * Atrain.txt and test.txt file
+  * A train.txt and test.txt file
 -